Light Therapy Photobiomodulation

 LED light therapy devices - research & current use

-The VA Boston Healthcare System has a clinical light therapy program for veterans with mTBI; the program has been so successful that the program was presented at the VA’s 2020 Veteran Patient Experience Symposium.
+The VA Boston Healthcare System has a clinical light therapy program for veterans with mTBI; the program has been so successful that it was presented at the VA’s 2020 Veteran Patient Experience Symposium.

 In addition, researchers are studying light therapy for PTSD, Parkinson’s Disease (see also Dr. John Mitrofanis’ book Running in the Light), Alzheimer's Disease, and dementia.

-A few earlier studies used the MedX Health devices, which must be purchased through a clinician.
+A few earlier studies used the MedX Health devices, which are no longer available.
 A few studies have used expensive, clinic-grade light therapy helmets that the study participants use while at the research site, not at home.
 All of the studies mentioned in the first paragraph use the Vielight devices, which are available for individuals to purchase online.

 How does light therapy work, and is it safe?